hybridgroup/cylon-site/README.md

 - extract all inline JSDoc documentation, with the [dox](https://github.com/tj/dox) tool
 - add command/event data as partials to `source/documentation/imports/#{repo}`

+### Images

+To add images for platforms or devices:

+- remove entire background
+- the image should be 800 width x 600 height
+- layer effect: White color overlay with blend mode HUE

+Background color is #F3F1EB

 ### Send your Pull Request

 When you have your code ready, create a new PR : `base: master` and `compare:"your_branch"`